 Export the data

-You can export your insights as a PNG or .XLSX file.
+You can export your metrics as a PNG or .XLSX file.